kubikji2/METRO-board-game/models/Readme.md

 ## How to manage git-submodules

-Afte cloning this repository, run:
+After cloning this repository, run:

 ```shell
 git submodule init